 There you have it!
 But this is just the tip of the iceberg.
-Check out the recording of the Activist University webinar to learn the rest!
+Check out the recording of the Activist University webinar and our blog post about making your Facebook posts more effective to learn the rest!

 Got any other tips for using Facebook to get people to sign your petition?
 Share in the comments!

 If you want further advice on how to reach out to decision-makers, how to get signatures, or how to generally make your petition better, check out our Activist University forum on Facebook.
 Our community of grassroots advocates and do-good trouble-makers will be excited to help answer your questions and help you make your petition as powerful as possible.